dargaCode/WebDevStudyResources/README.md

 Checking in code and deploying your own webpages will also allow you to get away from CodePen, Cloud9, and other online IDEs, which will require you to make sure all of your scripts are integrated properly etc. This is a lot more difficult at first, but extremely educational.

 ### The Command Line
+Typing text commands into the console seems extremely arcane at first, but becomes familiar surprisingly quickly.

+It's useful for Git, Node development, and lots of other things, and honestly it also just feels cool and fun and hacker-y.

 *   [Codecademy - Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line)
     * Free - 4 Units, 4 Lessons (3 hours)
     * Paid ($20/Month) - 4 Quizzes, 7 Projects